 This is a five-year plan that reflects the desires of the City of Lowell community.
-The Lowell Parks and Recreation Commission, which is charged with providing direction and leadership with matters concerning parks and recreation in the City, provided project direction as the project steering committee.
-Three main ideas emerged during the community engagement process: 1) Continued parks maintenance, 2) Enhanced City park wayfinding, and 3) Investments to create accessible recreational spaces.
-These ideas resonated with the Parks and Recreation Commission members and became the formal framework used to consider, develop, and establish the Parks and Recreation Goals and Action Plan.
+The Lowell Parks and Recreation Commission, who is charged with providing direction and leadership with matters concerning parks and recreation in the City, provided project direction as the project steering committee.
+There were three main ideas that emerged during the community engagement process: 1) Continued parks maintenance; 2) Enhanced City park wayfinding; and 3) Investments to create accessible recreational spaces.
+These ideas resonated with the Parks and Recreation Commission members, and became the formal framework in which the City used to consider, develop, and establish the Parks and Recreation Goals and Action Plan.

 The completion of the Parks and Recreation Plan also establishes the five-year eligibility for recreation grants administered through the Michigan Department of Natural Resources.
-Therefore, this plan is intended to meet the requirements and provisions set forth by the Michigan Department of Natural Resources for the development of community parks, recreation, open space, and greenway plans.
+Therefore, this plan is intended to meet the requirements and provisions set forth by the Michigan Department of Natural Resources for the development of community park, recreation, open space, and greenway plans.